sguzman/rssify/README.md

 ---

+## Contributing

+Contributing?
+See [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for repo rules; see AI-FRIENDLY.md for AI/human iteration practices

+---

 ### Provenance

 This README follows your AI-friendly iteration and repo conventions so agents can implement or edit one file at a time with minimal context and fast convergence through tests.